axel669/lib.acheron-cf/README.md

     > testing workers locally that have cf routes set, as wrangler will use that
     > origin internally for local dev, even though the code is running on
     > the localhost domain.
+- login_dest
+    > If set, the library will redirect to this pathname on the app origin when
+    > a user successfully logs in (logging in and directing to a dashboard for
+    > example).
+If not set, the library will redirect to the top level of the
+    > app origin.

 #### Github Variables
 - github_client_id